westwick/deliveryxpress-gatsby/src/pages/customers/index.md

 Request right now delivery at anytime and you will have your package delivered in less than an hour guaranteed.
 And with multiple vehicle options, delivery's large or small we've got you covered.

-DeliveryXpress has launched in Toronto

-and is quickly expanding to other cities in North America
+DeliveryXpress has launched in Toronto and is quickly expanding to other cities in North America

-## Create your account**
-**

-Sign up, get the app, and you’re all set to take rides—and stops along the way.

-## SIGN UP TO RECEIVE DELIVERIES

-## Already have an account?
+## **INVITE FRIENDS**

-Invite your friends to give DeliveryXpress a spin.
+**Invite your friends to give DeliveryXpress a spin.
 When they get their first package delivered, you’ll get a free delivery in return.
-You’ll be getting what you need in no time.
+You’ll be getting what you need in no time.**

-## **INVITE FRIENDS**